agude/agude.github.io/_books/the_quantum_thief.md

 impossible heist.

-Jean le Flambeur, an _exceptional_ thief, is broken out of prison by a god-like, uploaded-intelligence to steal sometime highly valuable.
+Jean le Flambeur, an _exceptional_ thief, is broken out of prison by a god-like, uploaded-intelligence to steal something highly valuable.
 But there is a problem: le Flambeur wiped his own mind and hid his memories before capture.
 To pull off the heist, he must get them back.